Welcome to Take a Child Outside

 - Talk to your health care provider if you are concerned about your kids eating habits or weight.

 - Cook with less fat, you can bake, roast, bbq on the grill, or poach foods instead of frying.

 - Limit the amount of added sugar in your child’s diet.
 Serve water or low-fat milk, rather than sugary sodas and fruit-flavored drinks.

 - Get your child active in preparing meals.
 Children may be more willing to eat the dishes they help make.

-- Parents need to be a role model for your children.
-If they see you being physically active and having fun, they are more likely to be active and stay active thruout their lives.
+- Parents should be a role model for your children.
+If they see you being physically active, in-shape and having fun, they are more likely to be active and stay active thru out their lives.

-- Encourage your child to be active every day.
+- Encourage your kids to be active every day.